jts/nanopolish/README.md

 make
 ```

-This will automatically download and install libhdf5.
+This will automatically download and install libhdf5 and eigen.

 ## Nanopolish modules